 Potential Red Flags

 In terms of usability, Swaper did a great job.
-The platform is aesthetically pleasing, with a modern look and all the basic features you’d expect.
-The navigation is very intuitive and you can find everything you need within just a few clicks.
+The platform is aesthetically pleasing, with a modern look and all the essential features you’d expect.
+The navigation is intuitive and you can find everything you need within a few clicks.

 Swaper, similarly to many other P2P lending platforms, gives you the opportunity to automate your investments.
 Setting up your Swaper Auto Invest feature takes no more than one minute.
 You can choose the following diversification options: